-2020 is our fourth year for Make Music Milwaukee!
-With all the changes happening in the world Make Music Day may look different this year, but we plan to keep the music playing no matter what!
+2021 is our fifth year for Make Music Milwaukee!
+With all the changes happening in the world, Make Music Day may look different then in years past, but we plan to embrace the changes and keep the music playing no matter what!
 Whether virtually or in person, we always look forward to celebrating music in Milwaukee with you on June, 21st.

-In the interest of safety and accessibility, Make Music Milwaukee is going virtual this year on June 21st, 2020.
+In the interest of making it accessible for all, Make Music Milwaukee with be an online and socially distanced outdoor hybrid event this year!
 Make Music is part of Make Music Day, the worldwide music celebration held each June 21, the summer solstice.
 Typically featuring free outdoor concerts, performances, music lessons jam sessions and other musical events on streets, sidewalks, parks and public spaces in Milwaukee and across the U.S., this year’s Make Music Day will take a virtual approach to encourage all people, of all musical abilities, to celebrate the joy of making music.
-Over 85 U.S. cities and the entire states of Connecticut, Hawaii, Vermont and Wisconsin will take part in Make Music Day 2020, further demonstrating the power of music to unite and uplift people, spread joy and build community amid this challenging and unprecedented time.
+Over 85 U.S. cities and the entire states of Connecticut, Hawaii, Vermont and Wisconsin will take part in Make Music Day 2021, further demonstrating the power of music to unite and uplift people, spread joy and build community amid this challenging and unprecedented time.

 It all started 39 years ago in France.